datalad-handbook/book/docs/basics/101-105-install.rst

 Here you can see another import feature of DataLad datasets and the :command:`datalad clone` command:
-Upon installation of a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata information about the dataset.
+Upon cloning a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata information about the dataset.
 It does not, however, download any large files (yet).
-The metadata exposes the dataset's file hierarchy for exploration (note how you are able to list the dataset contents with ``ls``), and downloading only this metadata speeds up the installation of a DataLad dataset of many TB in size to a few seconds.
-Just now, after installation, the dataset is small in size:
+The metadata exposes the dataset's file hierarchy for exploration (note how you are able to list the dataset contents with ``ls``), and downloading only this metadata speeds up cloning of a DataLad dataset of many TB in size to a few seconds.
+Just now, after cloning, the dataset is small in size:

 .. runrecord:: _examples/DL-101-105-105
    :language: console
    :workdir: dl-101/DataLad-101/recordings/longnow/Long_Now__Seminars_About_Long_term_Thinking
    :cast: 01_dataset_basics
-   :notes: Upon installation of a DataLad dataset, DataLad retrieves only small files and metadata.
+   :notes: Upon clonging of a DataLad dataset, DataLad retrieves only small files and metadata.
 Therefore the dataset is tiny in size.
 The files are non-functional now atm (Try opening one)

    $ cd ../      # in longnow/
    $ du -sh      # Unix command to show size of contents